- Intro to Private Grant Funding

 - Differentiate between the key differences between public and private grant seeking approaches

-- Know how to identify and assess the fit of private funding opportunities
+- Analyze and assess the fit of private funding opportunities

-- Understand the roles of the Northwell Health Foundation and Grants Management Office and the resources they can provide
+- Recognize the roles of the Northwell Health Foundation and Grants Management Office and the resources they can provide

-- Know how to prepare in advance of a proposal submission to maximize chances of success
+- Identify how to prepare in advance of a proposal submission to maximize chances of success

-- Be familiar with the key elements of private sector proposals and budgets
+- Identify the key elements of private sector proposals and budgets

-- Understand Northwell Health’s policies and processes around proposal submission and award execution
+- Explain Northwell Health’s policies and processes around proposal submission and award execution

-- Be able to practice effective stewardship to build strong donor relationships and lay the groundwork for continued funding
+- Practice effective stewardship to build strong donor relationships and lay the groundwork for continued funding

 Benjamin Maltz, Senior Director, Foundation and Corporate Giving